jmaitrehenry/jmaitrehenry.github.io/_posts/2016-08-03-jenkins-and-docker-at-petalmd.md

 title: CI / CD stack at PetalMD for web applications
 ---

-# CI / CD stack at Petalmd for web applications
 ## Context
 At [PetalMD](https://petalmd.com) we build cloud applications for Healthcare professionals.
 We have a backend running Ruby on Rails (API / admin app) and front-end apps in pure Javascript.
 All applications have unit/end-to-end tests and can be deployed as needed, typically several times a day.